EU authorities seize 23 tons of cocaine in biggest ever haul | DW | 24.02.2021

 Each contained eight cocaine packages weighing more than 9 kilograms each.

-Joint investigations into the stash led authorities to find another 7.2 metric tons in cocaine at the port of Antwerp in Belgium, German customs said.
+Joint investigations into the stash led authorities to find another 7.2 tonnes in cocaine at the port of Antwerp in Belgium, German customs said.

 Antwerp is Europe's second largest port.